zsl/google-data-binding/README.md

 `bazel test //tools/base/build-system/integration-test/application:tests --test_filter=DataBinding\* --test_output=errors --action_env="GTEST_COLOR=1"`

 If you did run `./init.sh`, you can open integration tests in Android Studio.

+Due to the AndroidX change, we still keep old integration tests that use the android.databinding package.
+They live in integration-tests-support folder and are an exact copy of what we had at the time of the migration.

 ### Making Build File Changes
 There are multiple ways data binding is compiled so build file changes are a bit tricky.